-We aim to carry out repairs as soon as possible and complete them within our target times, depending on the type of repair and how urgent it is.
+We aim to carry out repairs as soon as possible and to complete them within our target times which depends on the type of repair and how urgent it is

-Respond within four hours and complete within 24hours
+- Respond within 4 hours and complete within 24hours

 - Where premises are unsafe following vandalism, racial attack or domestic violence.

-- Where the door entry system is faulty and residents or visitors cannot enter or leave the block (we will do a temporary repair so people can get in and out of the building).
+- Where the door entry system is faulty and residents or visitors cannot enter or leave the block (we will do a temporary repair to retain building access).

 - Blocked drains forcing water back up into the wash basin, bath, sink or toilet.